How much does a collection agency bond cost in Florida?

 The registration period for collection agencies in Florida runs annually from January 1 through December 31.
 Registrations not renewed by December 31 will expire.
 Applicants for both initial and renewal registrations must pay the $500 fee.

-Complete registration information can be accessed from the Important Links section of this page.
+Complete registration information can be accessed from the Additional Resources section of this page.
 Begin the licensing process by purchasing the surety bond you need.

 Ready to get started?